 This crochet tutorial will teach you how to measure and adjust gauge correctly in case your tension is too tight or too loose.
 A photo and video tutorial is provided.

 As a crochet designer, there is one question I get asked the most, especially when I have crocheters test my patterns.
-“How do I just my gauge?
+“How do I adjust my gauge?
 It seems off” It makes sense.
 Everyone has a different tension and way of holding their yarn and hook.
 And then on top of that, the speed also determines partially how the tension of a project looks like.

-Just think about it how you crochet.
+Just think about how you crochet.
 If we are in a hurry, our projects might look different and have a looser tension than when we crochet relaxed without a timeline.
 On the other hand, if you learned how to crochet with thin yarn or using amigurumi patterns first, then you might have very tight tension.

 But trust me, neither of them is a problem.
-Whether you have a tight or loose tension, you can adjust it easily to much the gauge required for a certain crochet pattern.
+Whether you have a tight or loose tension, you can adjust it easily to match the gauge required for a certain crochet pattern.

 Most of the time, measuring gauge is extremely important when crocheting wearables, such as hats, cardigans, pants, etc. In my opinion, the gauge is not very important when it comes to scarves or blankets or even bags.

-All my free crochet patterns have the gauge listed, whether it is important or not.
+All my free crochet patterns have the gauge listed, whether it is important to you or not.
 But let’s freeze for a second.
-Although most of you properly want to know how to adjust their tension to match the suggested or required gauge, let me first teach you how to even check or measure your own gauge.
+Although most of you probably want to know how to adjust your tension to match the suggested or required gauge, let me first teach you how to even check or measure your own gauge.
 Because otherwise, you won’t even know how to adjust something you don’t know whether you are off or not.